osteele/creative-coding.book/objects/objects-and-properties.md

 * `gender`: a String
 * `paymentType`: a String
 * `drinks`: an Array of String values
-*

 You’ll also notice one other thing in our `console.log()` function.
-We’re using something called dot notation in order to get the value for the property in the object.
+We’re using **dot notation** in order to get the value for the property in the object.

 Object properties are basically the same as ordinary JavaScript variables, except that they are attached to objects.
-You access the properties of an object with a simple dot-notation:
+You access the properties of an object with a simple dot notation:

 ```js
 objectName.propertyName